andrzejlisek/ScriptSDCC/Readme.md

 * __Copy__ - Copy selected text in console to clipboard.
 * __Paste__ - Paste text from clipboard as keystrokes.

-Console can be controlled by following commands:
-* __4__ - Clear console.
-* __8__ - Print value of defined type.
-* __12__ - Set float representation, value is signed char, positive value means fixed form, negative value means scientific form.
-The value can be from -120 to 120.
-* __16__ - Get character from keyboard buffer as signed char.
-* __20__ - Get character from keyboard buffer as unsigned char.
-* __24__ - Clear keyboard buffer.

 ## Spreadsheet
-The second I/O module it the spreadsheet as a simple table consists of 256 rows and 256 columns.
+The second I/O module it the spreadsheet are a simple table, which consists of 256 rows and 256 columns.
 This module is not intended to replace spreadsheet application from office suites, so it not supports formula calculation.
 Each cell contains text value, but it is possible to get or set number value.
 Spreadsheet is mainly intended to enter input data and read output data.
 You can manipulate using buttons:
 * __0__, __1__, __2__, __3__ - Display instances.
 * __Clear__ - Clear selected area.